lf-lang/lf-lang.github.io/packages/documentation/copy/en/obsolete/Language Specification.md

 See the [C target](Writing-Reactors-in-C#Reaction-Body) for an example of how these things are specified in C.

 **NOTE:** if a reaction fails to test for the presence of an input and reads its value anyway, then the result it will get is undefined and may be target dependent.
-In the C target, as of this writing, the value read will be the most recently seen input value, or, if no input event has occurred at an earlier logical time, then zero or NULL, depending on the datatype of the input.
+In the C target, as of this writing, the value read will be the most recently seen input value, or, if no input event has occurred at an earlier logical time, then zero or NULL, depending on the data type of the input.
 In the TS target, the value will be **undefined**, a legitimate value in TypeScript.

 ### Scheduling Future Reactions